Close

 • Explaining why you’re looking for feedback and how you’ll use it

-• Outlining what areas you’re looking for feedback on (and what areas you aren’t)
+• Outlining the areas you’re looking for peer feedback on (and what areas you aren’t)

 TIP: OUTSIDE PERSPECTIVES